snap-stanford/llm-social-network/README.md

 ## Prerequisites
 To run OpenAI models, you will need an OpenAI API key.
 To run Llama, Gemma, or other open-source models, you will need a Llama API key.
 See how API keys are fetched from `api-key.txt` in `constants_and_utils.py`.

+We used Python 3.10 in our experiments, see package requirements in `requirements.txt`.

 ## Generate personas
 To sample 50 personas and save it to a file called us_50.json, run the following command.
 This does *not* include names nor interests.